 What’s Windows Sandbox

 Windows is the most popular desktop OS and is as such the favorite target of any malware.
 Also, a majority of Windows desktop apps are not available on the Microsoft Store still.
-There’s always the risk of running an app from an unknown developer that you think does something else but it ends up being a malware.
+There’s always the risk of running an app from an unknown developer that you think does something else but it ends up being malware.
 A new Windows 10 feature called Windows Sandbox addresses this issue.

-Technically, it is a virtual machine which runs a fresh installation of Windows 10 each time you start it.
+Technically, it is a virtual machine that runs a fresh installation of Windows 10 each time you start it.
 Everything is already set and configured so you don’t have to manually do it as you would do on Virtual box or similar virtualization software.
 Sandbox creates the virtual machine on-demand using Microsoft’s hypervisor using the same OS image as the one on your machine.

 While the Windows Sandbox feature is rolling out to PCs with the Windows 10 2019 update, not all PCs will get it.
 Even if they do, there are certain hardware requirements for Windows Sandbox to work as intended.